MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/enable-auto-acceleration.md

 ## Before you can enable auto-acceleration

-Your SharePoint Online tenant must meet the following requirements before auto-acceleration can be enabled.
+Your SharePoint Online environment must meet the following requirements before auto-acceleration can be enabled.

 |**Requirement**|**Reason**|
 |:-----|:-----|